-Posture: The exercises in Pilates are designed to always have your body in alignment, which helps your overall posture and especially beneficial if you suffer from lower back pain.
+Posture: The exercises in pilates are designed to always have your body in alignment, which helps your overall posture and is especially beneficial if you suffer from lower back pain.

 Muscle tone: Pilates is very effective at using muscles you wouldn’t usually use in your daily life, in a way that tones and lengthens the muscles.
 It’s especially useful for older people or people who have been inactive due to surgery or weight gain and who have already lost some muscle tone.

-Core strength: Pilates works the core muscles in many of the exercises, and one of the benefits of a strong core is flat abdominal muscles when used regularly.
+Core strength: Pilates works the core muscles in many exercises, and one of the benefits of a strong core is flat abdominal muscles when used regularly.

-Balance: Balance is more than physical, it’s a mind-body connection, and with Pilates exercises, it can help you improve your overall flexibility and restore mind-body balance.
+Balance: Balance is more than physical, it’s a mind-body connection, and pilates exercises can help you improve your overall flexibility and restore mind-body balance.